pa-ulander/lecbh/README.md

 4. **Rate limits**: If you hit Let's Encrypt rate limits, use the `--staging` flag for testing.

+5. **Snap not available**: If snap is not available or preferred, use `--pip` to install via pip instead.

 ### Logs

 Certbot logs can be found at: